njuLearningTeam/leetcode/README.md

 # leetcode
-Carefully consider  each problem , and get a step forward everyday
+Think hard about each question and get a step forward everyday.